danieldickison/transmission-site/northampton.markdown

 <img
       class="right"
-      src="/assets/images/3.Lou_Sampson.jpeg"
+      src="/assets/images/ARCflyer1.png"
       alt="photo of a person wrapped in a quilt in the ocean sharing details for a transgender textile show in New York City in April" width="600" height="800"
 />

-Thank you to the Coby Foundation for supporting the New England tour of Transmissions: Quilts for Trans People and to many other organizations and individuals who have made this all possible.
+Thank you to the Coby Foundation, Massachusetts Cultural Council and the Community Foundation of Western Massachusetts for supporting the New England tour of Transmissions: Quilts for Trans People.
+Thank you to many other organizations and individuals who have made this all possible.